WojciechMatuszewski/programming-notes/devops/postgresql.md

     - **There is a way to change the type of the column via the `ALERT TABLE` syntax**.

     - While in PostgreSQL this applies to all indexes, in DynamoDB you can change the type of all keys except the primary key.

+## Tables

+- There is a term that is called a _join table_.
+A _join table_ is a table which is used to create many-to-many relationships.

+  - It holds only foreign keys.
+Consider the following schema

+    ```sql
+      userId varchar(100)
+      followerId varchar(100)
+    ```

+    Both the `userId` and `followerId` are indexed.
+This allows you to lookup the relationship between `userId` and the people following that user.

+    Note that the **index on such tables is usually a _composite index_**.
+An index consisting of two or more columns.

 ### Computed columns